Clepton/CardGames/README.md

-**The goal of the projet is to reproduce a “Réussite” game called One Hand. **
+<strong>The goal of the projet is to reproduce a “Réussite” game called One Hand. </strong>

 The rules are the
 following: